-I fell in love with the lemon and white chocolate combination when I made these Lemon and White Chocolate Sugar Cookies several weeks ago, and couldn’t wait to repeat this delicious flavor pairing.
-Since pots de crème is a favorite dessert here at The Café (we love these Super-Easy Chocolate Pots de Crème and also these crazy good Salted Caramel Pots de Crème), I thought we were due for a fun new version.
+I fell in love with the lemon and white chocolate combination when I made these Lemon and White Chocolate Sugar Cookies, and couldn't wait to repeat this delicious flavor pairing.
+Since pots de crème is a favorite dessert here at The Café I knew a new version would be well received.

 Café Tips for making these Lemon and White Chocolate Pots de Crème

 - This recipe calls for Limoncello which is an Italian lemon liqueur that is mainly produced in Southern Italy.
 It's smooth, sweet and has a deliciously intense lemon flavor.
 Although it adds a wonderful depth of flavor to this dessert, if you don't have, or don't want to buy Limoncello, don't fret.
 Just use extra lemon juice to replace the Limoncello.